lochungtin/site/README.md

 ## Hey There!

-This is my <a href="http://lochungtin.github.io/site">personal website</a> built with react js
+This is my <a href="http://lochungtin.github.io/site">personal website</a> built with react js.

 ### What you can find on the site